w3f/polkadot-wiki/docs/maintain-guides-society.md

 `Head` - One winning candidate will be randomly chosen as head of the members, weighted by the number of approvals the winning candidates accumulated.

-`Defender` - At every challenge period, one of the members will be randomly selected to defend their membership of the society.
-Regarding what does the defender require to do during the challenge period, you can have a look at [here](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17).
+`Defender` - In every challenge period, one of the members will be randomly selected to defend their membership in the society.
+The rules for defending the membership are documented [here](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17).

 ## Procedure